 Instructions

-• Set aside 30 vanilla wafers; pulse remaining vanilla wafers in a food processor 8 to 10 times or until coarsely crushed.
+- Pulse vanilla wafers in a food processor 8 to 10 times or until coarsely crushed.
 (Yield should be about 2 1/2 cups.)
-Stir together crushed vanilla wafers and 1/2 cup melted butter until blended.
-Firmly press on bottom, up sides, and onto lip of a 9-inch pieplate.
+Stir together crushed vanilla wafers and melted butter until combined.
+Firmly press on bottom, up sides, and onto lip of a 9-inch pie plate.

-• Prepare Vanilla Cream Filling.
-Whisk together 3/4 cup of sugar, 1/3 cup of flour, 2 large eggs, 4 egg yolks, and 2 cups of milk in a heavy saucepan.
-Cook over medium-low heat, whisking constantly, 8 to 10 minutes or until it reaches the thickness of chilled pudding.
+- In a heavy saucepan, whisk together the sugar, flour, eggs, egg yolks, and milk.
+Cook over medium-low heat, whisking constantly, 8 to 10 minutes or until it reaches the thickness and consistency of chilled pudding.
 (Mixture will just begin to bubble and will be thick enough to hold soft peaks when whisk is lifted.)
 Remove from heat, and stir in vanilla.
-Use immediately.
+Use immediately while hot so the meringue will adhere properly.

-• Spread hot filling over bananas in pie plate.
-(Filling will be about 1/4 inch higher than top edge of crust.)
+- Spread hot filling over bananas in pie plate or directly into the crust if you aren't using bananas.
+(Filling will be about 1/4 inch higher than top edge of crust so that's normal)

 Notes